GluuFederation/docs-oxd-prod/3.1.3/sources/libraries/languages/python/index.md

 ### Get Client Token

-After setting up site, the client should get a protection token.
-This token will be cached by oxd-python as `protection_access_token` in the config file and passed on to the https extension as an `Authentication` header for each request.
+After setting up the site, the client should get a protection token.
+This token will be cached by oxd-python as `protection_access_token` in the config file and passed on to the HTTPS extension as an `Authentication` header for each request.

 ```python
 client_token = client.get_client_token()